BramseDev/lazy-vim-config/nvim/README.md

-Its a knock off with my own keymaps and some small changes
+knock of with my own mappings and some small changes